 But make sure you remove the whistle while performing this step.

 Note: This tip is only useful if you prefer fully cooked rice.

 2. Add More Water And Cook For A Few More Whistle

-This tip works when the rice looks undercooked and more crunchy than you’d expect.
+This tip works when the rice looks undercooked and crunchy than expected.

 For this type of rice, you can add a little more water than just a splash of water.

-The extra water will help in providing the required moisture to the rice grains.
+The extra water will help provide the rice grains with the required moisture.

 And depending on the desired consistency and texture, you can cook it for 1-2 whistles.